michaeluno/amazon-auto-links/readme.txt

 - @todo reflect the product URL query parameters given by the PA API when available for the category units as it can now show products without the API.
 - @todo implement a mechanism for unit types to determine whether it requires PA API or not.
 - @todo compress HTTP request caches as customer review caches are too large.
+- @todo introduce a new unit type Comparision Table

 == Changelog ==